TobiasPSP/doneland_sources/Components/Microcontroller/Advice/Connect To PC/README.md

 # Connect Development Board To Computer

-> Everything You Need To Know To Successfully Connect A Development Board With Your Computer
+> Everything You Need To Know To Successfully Connect A Development Board To Your Computer

 You got a new *development board*, and now you want to hook it up to your computer (so you can program it and upload new firmware, or receive output via the *Terminal* window).